 - Heredity.
 Crohn's is more common in people who have family members with the disease, so genes may play a role in making people more susceptible.
 However, most people with Crohn's disease don't have a family history of the disease.

 Risk factors for Crohn's disease may include:

-Family history.
-You're at higher risk if you have a close relative, such as a parent, sibling or child, with the disease.
+- Family history.
+You're at higher risk if you have a first-degree relative, such as a parent, sibling or child, with the disease.
 As many as 1 in 5 people with Crohn's disease has a family member with the disease.

 Crohn's disease may lead to one or more of the following complications:

 - Bowel obstruction.
 Crohn's disease can affect the entire thickness of the intestinal wall.
 Over time, parts of the bowel can scar and narrow, which may block the flow of digestive contents.
 You may require surgery to remove the diseased portion of your bowel.

 - Ulcers.
 Chronic inflammation can lead to open sores (ulcers) anywhere in your digestive tract, including your mouth and anus, and in the genital area (perineum).